NiklasPeterson/github-flow/README.md

 Once you feel that your work related to the `feature/x` branch is done and ready for code review, it's time to create a `PR` (Pull Request).
 A PR lets people know you have changes ready for them to consider or review.

-Adding Reviewers: The persons who are going to do a code review and test your PR (1-2 that has relevance to the work you have done) Adding Assignees: Yourself and your co-worker (the people who are working on the branch)
+Adding Reviewers: The persons who are going to do a code review and test your PR (1-2 that have relevance to the work you have done) Adding Assignees: Yourself and your co-worker (the people who are working on the branch)

 By using GitHub's @mention system in your Pull Request message, you can ask for feedback from specific people or teams.